payout-one/developers/docs/certificates.md

 | **QWAC** (Qualified Website Authentication Certificate) | Establishes the mTLS connection.
 Issued by a QTSP, listed in the EU Trusted List. | All server-to-server APIs |
 | **QSEAL** (Qualified Electronic Seal Certificate) | Signs payment instructions (detached JWS).
 Issued by a QTSP. | M2M Withdrawals only |

 A standard eIDAS QWAC and QSEAL are sufficient — **no PSD2-specific extensions** (QcStatement-PSD2 per ETSI TS 119 495, PSP role attributes such as `PSP_AS`/`PSP_PI`/`PSP_AI`/`PSP_IC`) are required.
-Those are issued only to licensed payment service providers; M2M clients are typically merchants and other B2B entities and obtain plain qualified certificates from any QTSP in the EU Trusted List.
+Those are issued only to licensed payment service providers; M2M clients are typically merchants and other B2B entities and obtain plain qualified certificates from a supported EU Trusted List QTSP (currently I.CA and Disig; for another issuer, contact [tech@payout.one](mailto:tech@payout.one)).

 Common requirements for all profiles:

-- Issued by a QTSP listed in the [EU Trusted List](https://ec.europa.eu/tools/lotl/eu-lotl.xml).
-Examples: I.CA, Disig, D-Trust, Buypass, GlobalSign Qualified, A-Trust, Certinomis.
+- Issued by a QTSP listed in the [EU Trusted List](https://ec.europa.eu/tools/lotl/eu-lotl.xml). **Currently supported issuers: I.CA (První certifikační autorita) and Disig.** To use a certificate from another EU Trusted List QTSP, contact [tech@payout.one](mailto:tech@payout.one) and we will add its CA to our trust store.
 - Contains your organisation identifier (IČO / LEI / VAT) in the `organizationIdentifier` subject attribute.
 - Key usage matches the certificate's role:
   - QWAC — `digitalSignature` + `keyEncipherment`